jbruws/acsim/README.md

 `"site_name"`: Name of your site in general, displayed in `<title>` tags on pages.

+`"page_limit"`: How many messages are displayed per page.

 `"boards"`: Dictionary (`HashMap`) containing letters (board designations) and their main topics.

 `"taglines"`: List of phrases randomly displayed in board header.
 Usually humourous.
 Feel free to put whatever you want here.